-Observations: Mobile coverage within Inverurie Town Centre is very strong with all of the top networks being able to be connected to at a 4G level and the Three network having some 5G availability.
+Observations: Mobile coverage within Inverurie Town Centre is very strong with all of the top networks being accessible at a 4G level and the O2 network having some 5G availability.

 For the broadband coverage there is the availability of fibre and superfast broadband to shops, offices and residential units within the town centre.
 There is no availability of ultrafast broadband.